joshjohanning/joshjohanning.github.io/_posts/2023-12-22-github-actions-oidc-reusable-workflows.md

 Notice that there isn't anything special in there; just the repository that is running the workflow and the ref (or if you were doing a deployment, the deployment environment would show here).

 We want to customize this where that our cloud provider (Azure in my example) can authenticate with our approved reusable workflow.

+> For AWS, the [docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) say: "Note: Support for custom claims for OIDC is unavailable in AWS."
+This is saying you can't create any custom claims ([discussed here](https://github.com/aws-actions/configure-aws-credentials/issues/306)), but you can still customize the subject (`sub`) claim as I show later in this post.
+AWS's [docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_oidc.html#idp_oidc_Create_GitHub) and [section in the `aws/configure-aws-credentials` action](https://github.com/aws-actions/configure-aws-credentials?tab=readme-ov-file#claims-and-scoping-permissions) has more information on this.
+{: .prompt-info }

 ## Customizing the Subject Claim in GitHub